webbben/memory-card-share/README.md

 ```

 ## Downloading this program
 This is the moment we've all been waiting for.
-Sorry if the setup has been massive, I kind of forgot how many little things go into using Python, git, github etc.
+Hopefully it hasn't been too much trouble getting the aforementioned set up - I kind of forgot how many little things go into using Python, git, github etc.

+${{\color{Goldenrod}\Huge{\textsf{  Windows\ default\ installation\ script!\ \}}}}\$

+If you're using Windows, try using the `setup-windows-default.bat` script found in the [/install folder!](https://github.com/webbben/memory-card-share/tree/master/install) It should handle cloning the repository to a folder on your desktop for easy access, and handle the pipenv setup too.
+If everything works, you can then go straight to the folder on your desktop and start it up.

 ### Cloning this repository
 First, decide on a place in your computer you want to store this program.
 You'll be going to this location either in a terminal or in your folder browser every time you want to start playing, so choosing your desktop might be a solid choice.